-7 Things You Must Know Before Buying a Treadmill or Elliptical This Year
+7 Things You Must Know

 The Internet is a Great Place.
 The great disrupter for the Fitness Industry has been the Internet.
 From the early sellers on the Net like Smooth and Sole to later aggressive online companies like NordicTrack, the Internet is a wonderful place.
 With that said, it is also a great place to do your research and then go to a local store and try to have them match the price.
 Keep in mind that the delivery of a treadmill or elliptical from an online seller is much different than when you buy from a local store.
 Curbside delivery literally means that.
 Most people find that paying extra for "white glove" or inside delivery and assembly is well worth the cost.
 Also, it is much easier for a single unit to be damaged in shipping rather than when you buy from a local store so inspect your box carefully before accepting delivery.

 Unbundling Isn't Just for Airlines Any Longer.
 An ongoing trend is to get very aggressive on the price of the machine but take away things that were once free and that you would expect to be included in the price...remember there is no free lunch.
 Just like the airlines now charge for bags, drinks, snacks, a seat larger than a thimble, and breathing (we'll maybe not breathing yet but it wouldn't surprise me) and Ryan Air is trying to charge to use the restroom.
 Some companies have so aggressively priced their products that they have essentially priced the product where they don't have the ability to effectively service the product.